 Description: This course provides academic support and monitoring for students who need additional assistance in learning strategies or transition to high school.
 It also provides individualized monitoring of students' course work as well as individual and small group tutoring.
 Students are placed in this class by recommendation of the principal and school counselor.
-This course can be taken two consecutive semesters based on need.
+Access to Academic Literacy can be based on several factors including: Course failure, as a 504 plan accommodation, for those transitioning back to NEHS from a placement or as a new transfer student, or due to a significant scheduling issue.
+This course can be taken two consecutive semesters based on need and availability.